A Penny Well Spent

 ‘I uh… I left my pen in there… thought I’d retrieve it without bothering you,’ the captain lied pathetically.

 At which Bog lunged forwards and punched Captain Clean in the face with his hard, porcelain glove.
 The captain fell back against the wall.
 He quickly pulled out his toilet brush mace and swung it at Bog’s suit, but it merely bounced off with a clang.
 Bog snatched it off him and snapped it in two, throwing the pieces behind him.
-The captain tried to escape, but Bog reached out and grabbed the grime fighter, swinging him around and flinging him into a dumpster on the wall opposite, like tossing a ragdoll across a room.
+The captain tried to escape, but Bog reached out and grabbed the grime fighter by his cape, swinging him around and flinging him like an old ragdoll into a large row of metal bins on the wall opposite.
 Bog was not only very tall and very angry, but he was also very strong.
-Captain Clean had gone up against many strong, tough fighters in his time, but Bog’s strength was like nothing he’d come across.
+Captain Clean had gone up against many strong fighters in his time, but Bog’s strength was like nothing he’d come across.

 As Bog lumbered towards him menacingly, the captain looked around, surveying his surroundings for any slight advantage.
-There was the dumpster; he could hide in that.
+There were the bins; he could hide in one of them.
 There was the metal fence all around; he doubted he’d be able to climb it quick enough.
 There were a few trucks, most with Crapp’s Toilets printed on the side, but one with Bathrooms R Us 4 U graphics instead.
 That seemed odd.
 Why was his competitor’s truck parked amongst his own?
-His thoughts were interrupted as Bog swung his porcelain-clad leg and gave him an almighty kick, thrusting him back and denting the dumpster.
+His thoughts were interrupted as Bog swung his porcelain-clad leg and gave him an almighty kick, thrusting him back and denting the bin with an almost too perfect impression of the captain’s torso.

-The ever-resilient captain managed to compose himself, pulling himself up slightly and mumbling a very unconfident sounding, ‘Is that… is that all you’ve got?’
+The ever-resilient captain managed to compose himself, pulling himself up slightly and mumbling with a feeble attempt to sound confident, ‘Is that… is that all you’ve got?’

 Bog gave a little chuckle.
 ‘O Captain my Captain, you ain’t seen nothing yet.
 After Wednesday you’ll see what I’m really capable of.’